 2.1 Mango Pickle

 The term "pickle" originates from the Dutch word "Pekel," meaning brine (Bulla, 2010).
 Unripe mango pickles are popular in South Asia, particularly in India, Pakistan, and Bangladesh, utilizing mature green mangoes for pickles and chutneys (Saroj and Singh, 2018).
 They are categorized as salt, oil or sweet pickles based on preservation methods and are made with peeled or unpeeled mangoes with or without stones, and various spices (Gupta, 1993; Maneepun and Yunchalad, 2004).
-These pickles are valued for their tangy taste, long shelf life and nutritional benefits providing approximately 78 kcal, 0.2 g protein, 18.5 g carbohydrates, 0.3 g fiber and 0.4 g fat per tablespoon (Dalal, 2019).
+These pickles are valued for their tangy taste, long shelf life, and nutritional benefits, providing approximately 78 kcal, 0.2 g protein, 18.5 g carbohydrates, 0.3 g fiber, and 0.4 g fat per tablespoon (Dalal, 2019).
 Rich in vitamin C, they boost immunity and aid iron absorption.
-Green mango slices preserved in addition ofsugar, salt, chilli powder, citric acid and potassium metabisulphide KMS at various concentration such as 250, 500 and 1000 ppm,respectively. offer better preservation than dry salting (Nupur, 2020).
+Green mango slices preserved in addition sugar, salt, chilli powder, citric acid, and potassium metabisulphide KMS at various concentrations such as 250, 500, and 1000 ppm,respectively. offer better preservation than dry salting (Nupur, 2020).
 Salt, oil and native acidity play a crucial role in preventing microbial spoilage (Kanekar et al., 1989).

 2.2 Mango Chutney